jescalan/machete/readme.md

 slideshow = new MySlideshow('#slides', MyTransition)
 ```

+For examples of how hooks are implemented, check out the [built in transitions folder](https://github.com/jenius/machete/tree/master/templates/base/transitions).

 If there are any other requests or needs from the JS API, feel free to open an issue and/or pull request and make a suggestion!